-Application Role definitions are maintained in the policy store and any changes must be made using the administrative interface.
+Application role definitions are maintained in the policy store and any changes must be made using the administrative interface.
 The repository maintains a copy of the policy store data to facilitate repository development.
-The Oracle BI Administration Tool displays Application Role data from the repository's copy; you are not viewing the policy store data in real time.
+The Oracle BI Administration Tool displays application role data from the repository's copy; you are not viewing the policy store data in real time.
 Policy store changes made while you are working with an offline repository are not available in the Administration Tool until the policy store next synchronizes with the repository.
-The policy store synchronizes data with the repository copy whenever BI Server restarts; if a mismatch in data is found, an error message is displayed.
+The policy store synchronizes data with the repository copy whenever the BI Server restarts; if a mismatch in data is found, an error message is displayed.

-While working with a repository in offline mode, you might discover that the available Application Roles do not satisfy the membership or permission grants needed at the time.
+While working with a repository in offline mode, you might discover that the available application roles do not satisfy the membership or permission grants needed at the time.
 A placeholder for an Application Role definition can be created in the Administration Tool to facilitate offline repository development.
-But this is just a placeholder visible in the Administration Tool and is not an actual Application Role.
-You cannot created an actual Application Role in the Administration Tool.
-You can create an Application Role only in the policy store, using the administrative interface available for managing the policy store.
+But this is just a placeholder visible in the Administration Tool and is not an actual application role.
+You cannot created an actual application role in the Administration Tool.
+You can create an application role only in the policy store, using the administrative interface available for managing the policy store.

-An Application Role must be defined in the policy store for each Application Role placeholder created using the Administration Tool before bringing the repository back online.
-If a repository with role placeholders created while in offline mode is brought online before valid Application Roles are created in the policy store, then the

-Application Role placeholder disappears from the Administration Tool interface.
-Always create a corresponding Application Role in the policy store before bringing the repository back online when using role placeholders in offline repository development.
+An application role must be defined in the policy store for each application role placeholder created using the Administration Tool before bringing the repository back online.
+If a repository with role placeholders created while in offline mode is brought online before valid application roles are created in the policy store, then the application role placeholder disappears from the Administration Tool interface.
+Always create a corresponding application role in the policy store before bringing the repository back online when using role placeholders in offline repository development.

-For more information about how to create a placeholder for an Application Role during repository development, see Oracle Fusion Middleware Metadata Repository Builder's Guide for Oracle Business Intelligence Enterprise Edition.
+For more information about how to create a placeholder for an application role during repository development, see Oracle Fusion Middleware Metadata Repository Builder's Guide for Oracle Business Intelligence Enterprise Edition.

-2.6 Managing Presentation Services Catalog Privileges Using Application Roles
+2.6 Managing Catalog Privileges Using Application Roles in Presentation Services Administration

-This section explains how to manage Oracle BI Presentation Catalog privileges using Application Roles, and contains the following topics:
+This section explains how to manage Catalog privileges using Application Roles in Presentation Services Administration, and contains the following topics:

-- Section 2.6.1, "Overview" - Section 2.6.2, "About Presentation Services Catalog Privileges" - Section 2.6.3, "Setting Oracle BI Presentation Catalog Privileges for an Application Role" - Section 2.6.4, "Advanced Security Configuration Topics"
+- Section 2.6.1, "Overview" - Section 2.6.2, "About Catalog Privileges" - Section 2.6.3, "Setting Catalog Privileges for Application Roles" - Section 2.6.4, "Advanced Security Configuration Topics"